 "Don't Know Why" was Norah Jones' first single and the song that launched her to stardom, but she didn't write it.
-It was written in 1999 by a songwriter and guitarist named Jesse Harris.
-A few weeks after he wrote it, he recorded it with a violinist and released it under the name Jesse Harris and The Ferdinandos.
-He sold the album on his web site.
+It was written in 1999 by a New York City-based songwriter-guitarist named Jesse Harris.
+A few weeks after he wrote it, he recorded it with a violinist and released it under the name Jesse Harris and The Ferdinandos

 The Come Away With Me album was released in February 2002.
 It found a following in the jazz community, but didn't land a bigger audience until that summer, when "Don't Know Why" was issued as a single and picked up by US public radio stations, which typically have a very mature and upscale audience.
 This helped get it played in coffee bars, bookstores, and other retail venues.
 Jones was just 21 when the song was recorded (22 when the album was released), but she appealed to the older crowd because of her sound and her father.
 Her dad is Ravi Shankar, an Indian musician famous for teaching George Harrison how to play the sitar.
 Most of the MTV generation had no idea who he was, but the public radio audience did, and it made a great logline.

 Jay Newland, who engineered the recording, said he was trying to make this sound like the records he grew up listening to in the late '60s and early '70s, especially Joni Mitchell.